amarillion/allegro-buildenv/README.md

 So far I've prepared the following images:

 amarillion/alleg5-buildenv
-* allegro 5, release, monolith, debug and static builds
+* 5.2.7.0-linux latest-linux: For linux: allegro 5, release, monolith, debug and static builds
+* 5.2.7.0-mingw-64-i686, latest-mingw-64-i686: Cross-build environment for windows (32 bit).

 amarillion/alleg5-plus-buildenv
 * same as above, but also includes libcurl-dev, cppunit, and inkscape (for automated conversion of svg images)
+* 5.2.7.0-linux latest-linux
+* 5.2.7.0-mingw-64-i686, latest-mingw-64-i686

+amarillion/alleg5-dallegro
+* only linux variant available at the moment.
+* Based on amarillion/alleg5-buildenv
+* Includes dmd compiler and SiegeLord's D extension

 amarillion/alleg4-buildenv
 * allegro 4, release and debug builds